Dr Kathryn Church

 in Sexual and Reproductive Health

+I work at Marie Stopes International as the Senior Strategic Research Manager, and am also an Honoroary Assistant Professor at LSHTM in the Department of Population Health.
 I am a social scientist conducting research on sexual and reproductive health (SRH) services and their clients in developing countries.
 My primary interest is in the area of reproductive health (particularly family planning and abortion) services.
-I am currently seconded to Marie Stopes International as their Senior Scientific Advisor within their Reserach, Monitoring and Evaluation team.

-I worked previously for the World Health Organization in Geneva, with a focus on the development and dissemination of evidence-based guidelines and provider tools in family planning.
+I worked previously at LSHTM as a researcher on SRH, where I also conducted my PhD on the integration of SRH and HIV services in Swaziland.
+Previously, I worked for the World Health Organization in their family planning unit in the Department of Reproductive Health and Research, supporting the development and dissemination of evidence-based tools and guidelines on contraceptive use.
 I have also worked as a consultant on various SRH projects, including work on a community-based maternal and newborn health project in El Salvador, on the Iraq Family Health Survey, and on a research toolkit for maternal health.
 My first degree was in Geography from the University of St Andrews, followed by a Masters in Population and Development from the London School of Economics and Political Science.
-My PhD at LSHTM was on the integration of SRH and HIV services in Swaziland.
-This included research on both SRH behaviours among people living with HIV, as well as health service responses to address client needs.

-I have also been recently working on two research projects at LSHTM.
-One is a 'contextual analysis' for the ALPHA network, analysing policies and their implementation related to HIV service access across 6 sub-Saharan countries.
-This research involved a policy review and linked health facility survey.
-The other is the Integra Initiative, a multi-country study investigating the integration of SRH and HIV services.
-This study was a partnership between LSHTM, Population Council and the International Planned Parenthood Federation, funded by the Bill & Melinda Gates Foundation.
+In my previous roles at LSHTM, I conducted research for the ALPHA network, analysing HIV policies and their implementation in services access across 6 sub-Saharan countries; and for the Integra Initiative, a multi-country study investigating the integration of SRH and HIV services, and a partnership between LSHTM, Population Council and the International Planned Parenthood Federation.
 My PhD, which formed one sub-study within Integra, was an in-depth case study comparing four different models of HIV care and treatment (stand-alone and integrated SRH-HIV services) in Swaziland.
 Areas of focus were contraceptive needs and practices among people living with HIV, use of integrated services, satisfaction with care, and perceptions of HIV-related stigma.
 The study utilised mixed quantitative and qualitative methodologies.